ramparvathaneni1/final-review/README.md

 ### POST (Create) a Todo

-The next method we will work on is the POST, which will create a new todo.
-The goal is to be able to pass an object with new data, that will then be passed to our POST `/api/todos` url.
+The next is the `POST /api/todos` method which will create a new todo.
+The goal is to pass an object with new todo data, convert it to JSON, and pass that that in the request body.
 The test will expect a successful status (201).
-At the end of this function, we're going to save the new todo object ID to a variable called `todoID`, that we will use for future tests.
+At the end of this function, we save the new todo object ID to a variable called `todoID` that we will use for future tests.

 ```javascript
 // POST (create) new todo